 Now it's worth having a look at the company's fundamentals too, because that will help us determine if the long term shareholder return has matched the performance of the underlying business.

 To quote Buffett, 'Ships will sail around the world but the Flat Earth Society will flourish.
 There will continue to be wide discrepancies between price and value in the marketplace...'
 By comparing earnings per share (EPS) and share price changes over time, we can get a feel for how investor attitudes to a company have morphed over time.

-During five years of share price growth, SS&C Technologies Holdings achieved compound earnings per share (EPS) growth of 19% per year.
-The EPS growth is more impressive than the yearly share price gain of 11% over the same period.
+Over half a decade, SS&C Technologies Holdings managed to grow its earnings per share at 113% a year.
+The EPS growth is more impressive than the yearly share price gain of 19% over the same period.
 So one could conclude that the broader market has become more cautious towards the stock.

 You can see below how EPS has changed over time (discover the exact values by clicking on the image).

 We know that SS&C Technologies Holdings has improved its bottom line over the last three years, but what does the future have in store?
 You can see how its balance sheet has strengthened (or weakened) over time in this free interactive graphic.

 What About Dividends?